SnakePin/Unofficial-Discord-Client/README.md

 ### Represented Discord Objects

-`Guild, Channel, User, Member, Role, Reaction, Emoji, Embed(stub), Snowflake`
+`Guild, Channel, User, Member, Message, Role, Reaction, Emoji, Embed(stub), Snowflake`

 Snowflakes will always be stored internally as `uint64_t`.
 `std::optional` is used to represent fields in these structs whose presence cannot be guaranteed.

+For represented discord packets, see `discord/packets.hpp` in the include folder.
+Certain packets are just Discord objects (such as `Message` struct) and do not have a separate packet struct associated with them.

 ## Useful Links